sunnamnandika/excelr-demo/README.md

 # excelr-demo
-This is my fisrt repository
+This is my first repository
+Author - Sunnam Nandika